To permanently eliminate weeds, you’ll need a high-quality solution that is designed to tackle your specific problem.

 Some weedkillers are dangerous to humans and animals while others are not.
 You can find all-natural products that won’t harm your pets.
 Just look for labelling that specifically mentions safe use around children and pets.

 How long will it take for my weed killer to work?

-This is mostly determined by the strategy you choose.
-Many products claim to show results in as little as a few hours.
-This is typically the case.
+This is mostly determined by the weeds you are targeting and the product you choose.
+Many products claim to show results in as little as a few hours but this is typically the case.
 It’s better if you follow the instructions that came with your product or equipment.
 Remember that just because you don’t notice results right away doesn’t indicate your product isn’t effective.